GuardianUI/documentation/getting-started/writing-tests.md

-### Making Contract Interaction Assertions
+## Making Contract Interaction Assertions

-GuardianUI Test allows you to make assertions around what contract interactions occur when you click a button.
-The command used for this handles both the clicking of the button, and the verification of the interaction.
+GuardianTest allows you to make assertions around what contract interactions occur when you click a button.
+The command used for this handles both the clicking of the button and the verification of the interaction.

 ```typescript
 // Assert that the stake button triggers an interaction with the Olympus staking contract